Sustainable protein enrichment with faba bean | BeneoPro

 Vicia faba, also known in the culinary sense as broad bean, fava bean or faba bean, is widely cultivated as a crop for human consumption, and even considered as one of the earliest domesticated legumes.

-Our faba bean will be grown with local farmers and its protein obtained via a dry fractionation process in the nearby German factory.
-This production site will use a sustainable way of production that uses significantly less energy and water than a wet process (the latter which is generally used to make protein isolate).
+Our faba bean is grown with local farmers and its protein obtained via a dry fractionation process in the processing plant in Offstein, Germany.
+This state-of-the-art factory, built with sustainability in mind, uses significantly less energy and water than traditional wet processing methods typically used to produce protein isolate

 Nutritional benefits: